camjackson/remix-bug/README.md

    1. ✅ action has run
    2. ✅ loader has run for the person component
    3. ❌ loader has **not** run for the people component

+## What causes it?

+It appears that if a remix `<Form>` triggers an action, but unmounts before the action finishes, then page's loaders are not refreshed as they should be.
+To make the bug reproduce more reliably, there is an artificial delay in the DB save function.
+If you take this out, the bug only occurs some of the time.